celesrenata/pfsense-ultimate-config/README.md

    * Dial-in VPN Support ✓
    * DNS over SSL/TLS ✓
 * Squid Proxy for sites that do no like VPNs:
-   * Includes instructions to setup a CA for HTTPS. ✓
+   * Includes instructions to set up a CA for HTTPS. ✓
    * Includes wpad.dat / wpad.da / proxy.pac configuration via DHCP. ✓
 * Custom DHCP options:
    * PXE.